theawesomecoder61/Switch8/README.md

 ### Version 2.7 (current version)
 - the js file contains what's new for that version
-- makes your &lt;input&gt; a checkbox if it's not one already
+- makes your `<input>` a checkbox if it's not one already
 - new option! htmlAttr (boolean) will allow you to use HTML attributes to customize your Switch8

-### Version 3.0 (coming out 10/20/2014 or earlier)
+### Version 3.0 (coming out 10/23/2014 or earlier)
-- rewritten JS file, now with a real *var awesomeness = new Switch8("#elem")* instead of the existing fake one
+- rewritten JS file, now with a real `var awesomeness = new Switch8("#elem")` instead of the existing fake one
-- well, HTML attributes were nice while they lasted (they're going away, so don't worry you can still get version 2.7)
+- HTML attributes were nice while they lasted (they're going away, so don't worry you can still get version 2.7)
 - a kinder message (in the console) when an element already has *.switch8*

 ## What do they look like?